shi-rudo/awesome-stock-trading/README.md

 Author James Montier looks at the psychological aspects of investing and examines common behavioral biases that can hinder investors' success in the marketplace.

 - [The Wisdom of Crowds](https://www.goodreads.com/book/show/68143.The_Wisdom_of_Crowds) - James Surowiecki, 2004 </br>
-The book by James Surowiecki delves into the concept that large groups of people collectively possess greater intelligence than individual experts.
-Published in 2004, it explores how the aggregation of information in groups leads to decisions often surpassing those made by any single member.
-Surowiecki supports his argument with various case studies and anecdotes, spanning multiple fields, with a primary focus on economics and psychology.
+James Surowiecki's book addresses the concept that large groups of people collectively have higher intelligence than individual experts.
+Surowiecki supports his argument with various case studies and anecdotes from different fields.

 #### Risk and Uncertainty